Gudå Station

-Gudå Station (Gudå stasjon) is a railway station on the Meråker Line at the village of Gudå in the municipality of Meråker in Trøndelag county, Norway.
+Gudå Station (Gudå stasjon) is a railway station on the Meråker Line at the village of Gudå in Meråker Municipality in Trøndelag county, Norway.
 The station was opened on 17 October 1881 as Gudaa.
 It was renamed Gudaaen in 1894, and received the current name in April 1924.

-The station has been unmanned since 1 February 1982.
+The station has been unstaffed since 1 February 1982.
 It is served twice a day in each direction by SJ Norge.
 The station is owned by Bane NOR.
-It is located 72 km from Trondheim and sits at an elevation of 85 m above sea level.
+It is located 72 km from Trondheim Central Station and sits at an elevation of 85 m above sea level.